DavidWells/analytics/README.md

 **Driving philosophy:**

-- You should never be locked into a analytics tool
+- You should never be locked into an analytics tool
 - DX is paramount.
 Adding & removing analytic tools from your application should be easy
-- Respecting visitor privacy settings & allowing for opt out mechanisms is crucial
+- Respecting visitor privacy settings & allowing for opt-out mechanisms is crucial
 - A pluggable API makes adding new business requests easy

-To add or remove an analytics provider adjust the `plugins` you load into `analytics`.
+To add or remove an analytics provider, adjust the `plugins` you load into `analytics` during initialization.

 ## Install

-This module is distributed via [npm](https://npmjs.com/package/analytics) which is bundled with [node](https://nodejs.org/) and should be installed as one of your project's dependencies.
+This module is distributed via [npm](https://npmjs.com/package/analytics), which is bundled with [node](https://nodejs.org/) and should be installed as one of your project's dependencies.

 ```bash
 npm install analytics --save